kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

        Mind that the quantization process is time consuming.

    .. note::
        The quantization process includes evaluation of the quantized model.
-If you wish to skip this step to speed up the process pass an extra flag that will limit the number of test samples.
+If you wish to skip this step to speed up the process pass an extra flag that will limit the number of calibration and test samples.

        .. code-block:: shell-session

-           (vitis-ai-wego-torch2) vitis-ai-user@vitis-ai-container-id:/workspace/tools$ python3 ./03-quantize/quantize_model.py --quantization-samples-num-limit 1 ...
+           (vitis-ai-wego-torch2) vitis-ai-user@vitis-ai-container-id:/workspace/tools$ python3 ./03-quantize/quantize_model.py --calib-samples-limit 1 --test-samples-limit 1 ...

    Walk through the quantization script to understand the process: